 One of the most unfair ways a credit score can affect your life is through your car insurance.
 Insurance companies are allowed to charge bad credit drivers more for insurance, something called credit-based insurance.
 As a result, drivers with poor credit may pay as much as 20% more in premiums for insurance than good credit borrowers.

 You may not be able to get a home mortgage with a 600 credit score, and you might even have a hard time renting.
-This is because landlords can pull your credit report and FICO score before accepting your application and may deny bad credit borrowers as too risky.
+Landlords can pull your credit report and FICO score before accepting your application.
+They may deny bad credit borrowers as too risky.

 Potential employers also look at your credit as if all that wasn’t bad enough.
 That sub-prime credit score may keep you from getting a job in finance or management.

-With your credit score affecting so many parts of your life, is a 600 FICO considered bad credit, or is it bad enough to affect your opportunities?
+Your credit score affects so many parts of your life, is a 600 FICO considered bad credit, or is it bad enough to affect your opportunities?

 Is a 600 FICO Bad Credit?